-Habitat's evaluation as of June 30, 2013 revealed no income tax positions that, if overturned, would have a material impact on the financial statements.
-The 2009 through 2011 tax years remain subject to examination by the Internal Revenue Service.
+Habitat's evaluation as of June 30, 2014 revealed no income tax positions that, if overturned, would have a material impact on the financial statements, including any position that would place the Organization's exempt status in jeopardy at June 30, 2014.
+The 2010 through 2012 tax years remain subject to examination by the Internal Revenue Service.
 Habitat does not believe that any reasonable possible changes will occur within the next twelve months that will have a material impact on the financial statements.